 A server can subscribe to various types of product messages.
 These messages include device upstream messages, device status changes, gateway and sub-device connections, device lifecycle changes, and device topology changes.
 After you configure server-side subscription, IoT Platform forwards the subscribed messages from all devices of the product to your server.

-The server receives subscribed data from all devices of a product.
+- Your server receives subscribed messages from all devices of a product.

-For information about the difference between server-side subscription and rules engine data forwarding, see Compare data forwarding solutions.
+For information about the difference between server-side subscription and data forwarding, see Compare data forwarding solutions.

 Use an AMQP server to subscribe to device messages